Board of Directors

 Salvador Briman, a respected businessman and philanthropist, conducts business globally, while keeping his primary residence in Mexico City.
 Mr. Briman attended Michigan State and then returned to Mexico to complete his education with a degree in accounting at ITAM Instituto Technologico Autonomo en Mexico.
 Briman, CEO of World Champions for Hope, has a charitable career mentoring and supporting at-risk youth and athletes that parallels his tremendous record of success in the business world.
 An athlete himself and influential figure in boxing, Briman is an advisor to the President of the World Boxing Council (WBC).
 In that capacity he has an impact on all policy and was influential in creating the first ever pension fund for retired and needy boxers within the 165 countries under WBC leadership.
 He serves on the Board of Trustees of the Mexican Museum (San Francisco), and the boards of the Federal Enforcement Homeland Security Foundation and Give to Give Foundation.

-Allen Goldberg is the Vice President of Communications of the Association for Accessible Medicines (AAM), formerly the Generic Pharmaceutical Association, which improves access to safe, quality, effective medicine.
+Allen Goldberg, Henry’s dad, is the Senior Vice President of Communications of the Association for Accessible Medicines (AAM), formerly the Generic Pharmaceutical Association, which improves access to safe, quality, effective medicine.
 The association advocates for policies to keep safe, effective and affordable prescription medicines within reach for all Americans.
 Allen began his career in Washington, DC more than 30 years ago working with trade associations for the nation’s broadcasters, grocery stores and food manufacturers.
 After his time with the industry groups, Allen started working with Internet and hi-tech companies, including VarsityBooks.com, FKF Applied Research (a neuromarketing firm) and XM Satellite Radio.
 Allen also worked as Vice President of Communications for Neustar, a provider of data and analytic services to the communications, Internet and entertainment industries.
+Allen is the co-founder of Hope for Henry Foundation.

 Richard I. Lane, is a founding principal of West, Lane & Schlager (WLS), is an active professional in the commercial real estate industry, where his primary focus is the representation of law firms.
 Prior to forming WLS in 1996, Rich worked at the commercial real estate firm Grubb & Ellis for seven years.
 He works extensively in downtown Washington, DC, as well as in the suburban office markets in Virginia and Maryland.